Kotlin/KEEP/proposals/KEEP-0164-coroutines.md

 deal with concurrency and shared mutable state.
 JS, Python and many other languages do not have threads, but have cooperative multitasking primitives.

-[Coroutine interceptor](#coroutine-interceptor) provides a straightforward tool to ensure that all coroutines are confined to a single thread.
-The example code [here](https://github.com/kotlin/kotlin-coroutines-examples/tree/master/examples/context/threadContext.kt) defines `newSingleThreadContext()` function that creates a single-threaded execution services and adapts it to the coroutine interceptor requirements.
+[Continuation interceptor](#continuation-interceptor) provides a straightforward tool to ensure that all coroutines are confined to a single thread.
+The example code [here](https://github.com/kotlin/kotlin-coroutines-examples/tree/master/examples/context/threadContext.kt) defines `newSingleThreadContext()` function that creates a single-threaded execution services and adapts it to the continuation interceptor requirements.

 We will use it with `future{}` coroutine builder that was defined in [building futures](#building-futures) section